Stanislav Markelov: Assassination

-Markelov was shot to death on 19 January 2009 while leaving a news conference in Moscow less than 1/2 mi from the Kremlin; he was 34.
+Markelov was shot to death on 19 January 2009 on Prechistenka street while leaving a news conference in Moscow less than 1/2 mi from the Kremlin; he was 34.
 Anastasia Baburova, a journalist for Novaya Gazeta who tried to come to Markelov's assistance, was also shot and killed in the attack.

 The president of Ukraine Viktor Yushchenko sent a telegram to the parents of Anastasia Baburova on 23 January 2009.
 Russian President Dmitry Medvedev offered his condolences six days later.

 Reactions

 Close to 300 young people protested in Moscow with slogans such as "United Russia is a fascist country" and "Markelov will live forever".
 More than 2,000 people took to the streets of Grozny.
 Human Rights Watch and Amnesty International requested an impartial investigation.
 A hate crimes expert, Galina Kozhevnikova, said in February 2009 that she received an e-mailed threat warning her to "get ready" to join Markelov.